From Canopy to Ground via ForestGen3D: Learning Cross-Domain Generation of 3D Forest Structure from Aerial-to-Terrestrial LiDAR: Experimentation

 \subsection{Regional-scale ALS-Guided Generation}

-To evaluate the scalability of the ForestGen3D model, we applied it to generate 3D forest structure over a larger spatial extent, a 200-meter radius region centered at a location where a TLS scan is available.
+To evaluate the scalability of the ForestGen3D model, we applied it to generate 3D forest structure over a larger spatial extent, a 200-meter radius region centered at TLS scan geo-referenced locations.
 While the TLS scan itself covers a range of only ~25 meters, this broader area enables us to test the model’s ability to extrapolate beyond small-scale.
-Notably, the ALS data used in this region was not part of the training set, providing a rigorous test of the model’s generalization capabilities.
+Notably, the ALS data used in this region was not part of the training set.
 The generation procedure at this larger scale mirrors the approach used for plot-level synthesis.
 First, we apply a tree detection algorithm across the entire ALS region of interest to identify areas with occlusion when viewed from above, which are typically regions where airborne LiDAR fails to resolve understory structure.
 Second, we extract 3D bounding boxes around these detected trees and apply the ForestGen3D model independently within each bounding box using the local ALS point cloud as input.
-Finally, the resulting synthetic point clouds are aggregated over the full 200-meter radius area keeping track of their localization to produce a coherent forest-scale 3D reconstruction.
+Finally, the resulting generated point clouds are aggregated over the full 200-meter radius area keeping track of their localization to produce a coherent forest 3D reconstruction.
 Figure \ref{fig:landscape} illustrate representative snapshot examples of the resulting generation/reconstruction.
-In these visualizations, point clouds are color-coded as follows: magenta for ALS, turquoise for TLS, peach for ALS + ForestGen3D generation, and white for the generated ForestGen3D sample alone.
+In these visualizations, point clouds are color-coded as follows: magenta for ALS, turquoise for TLS, peach for ALS + ForestGen3D generation, and white for the generated ForestGen3D samples alone.
 In this test case where TLS data is not available, the model generates understory structure consistent with the characteristic statistical distribution observed in the training data.